Feast Fit For A Burger King: Trump Serves Fast Food To College Football Champs

 Catering a White House event with 300 fast food burgers would be a setpiece in a movie where a kid becomes president— Nick Wiger (@nickwiger) January 14, 2019

 "Great American food!"
-Trump told reporters at an informal press conference before the meal.
+Trump told reporters at an informal news conference before the meal.
 "And it could be very interesting to see at the end of this evening how many are left."
 He declined to say whether he prefers McDonald's or Wendy's.
 "I like 'em all.
 If it's American, I like it."

 Hey Clemson!
 Congrats on the game, AND the diarrhea!!— Matt Braunger (@Braunger) January 15, 2019